linroger/FinanceCompendium/X. Quantitative Trading/Financial Trading and Investing/Chapter-8---Arbitrage-and-Hedging-With-Fixed-Income 2023 Financial-Trading-a.md

 U.S. lending interest rate:  $6.0\%$

-Forward contract settlement price: $1.75 per £
+Forward contract settlement price: \$1.75 per £

-Transactions cost on £1,000,000 forward contract: $500
+Transactions cost on £1,000,000 forward contract: \$500

 The treasurer's problem is to evaluate non-options-based methods of managing the transaction risk associated with this extension of credit and the implications of each.
 We will determine which hedging strategy is likely to be optimal and why.
 First, we consider the alternative of doing nothing.

 # Unhedged Alternative

 The unhedged alternative simply means to accept the risk.
-The strategy is simply to wait 3 months, then sell  $1,000,000 for dollars at the then prevailing spot rate.
-The result of this strategy is that all$ 1,000,000 is at risk.
-The expected value of the transaction is $1,754,000 based on the forward rate of exchange used as a predictor for the future spot rate.
+The strategy is simply to wait 3 months, then sell  \$1,000,000 for dollars at the then prevailing spot rate.
+The result of this strategy is that all\$ 1,000,000 is at risk.
+The expected value of the transaction is \$1,754,000 based on the forward rate of exchange used as a predictor for the future spot rate.
 However, all funds are at risk.

 # Forward Market Hedge

 The forward market hedge strategy is to sell £1,000,000 forward for dollars at once.
-The result is that, in the absence of default risk, $1,754,000 will certainly be received in three months.
-Transactions costs at time zero will total $500.
-Forgone interest on this $500 over three months totals $7.50 = 0.06 × 0.25 × $500.
-The total amount (net of forgone interest) to be received in three months is $1,753,492.50.
+The result is that, in the absence of default risk, \$1,754,000 will certainly be received in three months.
+Transactions costs at time zero will total \$500.
+Forgone interest on this \$500 over three months totals $7.50 = 0.06 × 0.25 × $500.
+The total amount (net of forgone interest) to be received in three months is \$1,753,492.50.
 This amount is certain.

 # Money Market hedge